IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_object.rst

     A map of translated strings, by language code.

-  data (False, str, None)
-    Stringified map of data values for this object.

-  kind (True, str, None)
-    (Required for new resource) Kind of object.
-Options are "vpe", "preset_configuration", or "proxy_source".

   parent_id (False, str, None)
     The parent for this specific object.

-  label_i18n (False, dict, None)
-    A map of translated strings, by language code.

-  catalog_id (True, str, None)
+  label (False, str, None)
-    (Required for new resource) Catalog identifier.
+    Display name in the requested language.

   tags (False, list, None)
     List of tags associated with this catalog.

+  data (False, str, None)
+    Stringified map of data values for this object.

   id (False, str, None)